harshhh28/Stock-Price-Predictor/README.md

 ### Prerequisites 📋

 Make sure you have Python installed.
-You can download it from the official [Python website](https://www.python.org/downloads/).
+You can download it from the official <a href="https://www.python.org/downloads/" target="_blank">Python Website</a>.
 You will also need to install the above mentioned Python libraries, you can install them by running the following command:

 ```bash
 pip install pandas numpy matplotlib scikit-learn